 Clearly, this card is aimed at travellers who frequently fly WestJet.
 You get an increased earn rate on WestJet purchases and some travel benefits.
 Overall, it’s a decent entry-level travel credit card that has a low minimum income requirement to be approved.
 Some of the benefits worth highlighting include:

-- Robust earn rates: Earn 1.5% in WestJet dollars on WestJet flights or WestJet Vacations packages2.
-Earn 1% in WestJet dollars on everyday purchases2 you make on your card.
+- Robust earn rates: Earn 1% back in WestJet dollars on everyday purchases³ you make on your card and 1.5% back in WestJet dollars on WestJet flights or WestJet Vacations packages³.

 - Lucrative welcome offer: Earn up to 100 in WestJet dollars¹ when you spend $1,000 in the first 3 months.